Roger Moore — The Debonair Bond

 Sloth Nada.

-Aesthetics Nice scenery, particularly the ocean around Greece.
+Beauty Nice scenery, particularly the ocean around Greece.
+And Carole Bouquet's eyes.

-Humor About average, with Lynn-Holly Johnson's boy-crazed teen skater played purely for laughs.
+Humor About average, with Lynn-Holly Johnson's boy-crazed teen skater played purely for laughs—I didn't.

 Octopussy